ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.lovelace/README.md

 ## lovelace adapter for ioBroker

-With this adapter you can build visualization for ioBroker with Home Assistant Lovelace UI
+With this adapter you can build visualization for ioBroker with Home Assistant Lovelace UI.

 ## Configuration
 There are two arts how the entities could be configured: